PortlandStatePowerLab/doe-egot-me/README.md

 NOTE: The following is out of date as of 8/18/2021.
 To be updated in the next few days.

 This repository contains the Modeling Environment for the EGoT project.
-The ME is currently in an early development stage.
+The ME is in the process of leaving the design phase and entering development.

 ## Description

 The ME is designed to simulate the effects of aggregated, dispatched DERs on the energy grid.
+This is done by a DER aggregator or management system; for the EGoT project, we will be using the Grid Service Provider, or GSP.
+The ME has the ability to interface with physical DERs, emulators, or historical data via logs.
+Changes in these DERs (i.e. due to a GSP dispatch) will affect changes in their electrical state.
-These DERs are aggregated and dispatched by a Grid Service Provider, or GSP.
-The ME will eventually have the ability to recieve DER dispatch commands from a GSP, or simulate them via external script or .csv input.
-These dispatches will affect the DERs physically in certain ways which will be simulated appropriately.
-The end result of these simulated DERs (DER-S) is an electrical model of the DER (DER Electrical Distribution Model, or DER-EDM).
-This DER-EDM is contained within a larger Electrical Distribution Model (EDM), which is itself contained within and driven by a Model Controller (MC).
-The MC will be implemented in GridAPPS-D for it's simulation and intercommunication capabilities.
+These electrical changes are processed within simulated DERs (DER-S) and delivered to their respectively assigned electrical model DERs (DER-EMs).
+These DER-EMs are contained within a larger Electrical Distribution Model (EDM), which is itself contained within and driven by a Model Controller (MC).
+The EDM is implemented in GridAPPS-D for it's simulation and intercommunication capabilities;
-The simulation will output grid states to a simulated Grid Operator, which will be a simple decision-making script that takes the grid states, decides if a service should be requested, and sends a signal to the GSP, creating a closed feedback loop within the system.
+the Model Controller is a class-based Python script expressly designed to be extensible and modifiable by the Test Engineer.
+The simulation will output grid states to logs as well as a simulated Grid Operator, which will be a simple decision-making class that takes the grid states, decides if a service should be requested, and sends a signal to the GSP, creating a closed feedback loop within the system.

-In the earliest stages, the DERs in question will be resistive water heaters due to their simplicity and existing test data.
-Once the system is completed, however, implementing new types of DERs will require only development of a DER-S for this DER, after which it should integrate into the EDM without friction.
+Two DER-S types in development are: RWHDERS, a Resistive Water Heater DER-S, and DERSHistoricalDataInput, a historical data log processor.
+In the future, new types of DERs can be implemented frictionlessly to the ME by development of a new DER-S class for each one.
+As long as the DER-S produces electrical states and provides identification and locational data, it can be directly introduced into the ME without further modification to the modeling system.

 ## Contents

 * **Journal**: Contains the LaTex files required to  generate the design journal, main.pdf. auxil and out folders are also required for this.
-* **csvwritertest.csv** is the .csv output of the test script (*LogTest.py*)
-* **LogTest.py** is the (currently) main file in the ME testbed.
-It configures and runs a GridAPPS-D simulation using the IEEE 13-node feeder model, and produces a timecoded log containing grid states for all of the measurement nodes in the model.
+* **Outdated**: Contains old test scripts, logs, and files that are no longer in use
+* **ModelController.py**: Contains the MC script.
 * **queries.txt** is a simple text file from PNNL containing numerous examples of sparql queries.
 * **Main.pdf** is the design journal for this project, which is generally updated